eldridgejm/gradelib/README.md

 ![Master](https://github.com/eldridgejm/gradelib/workflows/Test/badge.svg)

-gradelib is a python package which streamlines end-of-quarter grading.
-It is designed to work with the tools most commonly used at UC San Diego, including gradescope, canvas, and eGrades.
+`gradelib` is a Python package for computing overall grades.
+It implements common grading policies and flexibly supports creative grading schemes.
+It aims to make grading straightforward, reproducible, and error-free.
+See the documentation at https://eldridgejm.github.io/gradelib/.

 Features
 --------

-- read grades from gradescope and canvas
+* Read grades from common learning management software, including Gradescope and Canvas.
+* Manage multi-part or multi-version assignments.
-- implement common grading strategies, like dropping the lowest homework and forgiving late assignments
+* Apply common policies, like dropping the lowest homework and penalizing late assignments.
-- intelligently choose letter grade cutoffs by clustering
-- visualize score distributions
-- create upload-ready gradebooks for eGrades and canvas
+* Keep track of exceptions, like forgiven late assignments.
+* Find "robust" letter grade scales, where no student is too close to a cutoff.
+* Display interactive summaries of the grade distribution.
+* Make a PDF grade report for each student in the class, explaining their grade.

 Example
 -------